VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

     SomeGameState::propagateMessage(this, kMessageSomeMessage);
 ```

-And any interested [Entity](/documentation/api/class-entity/) can process the message and let it be forwarded to other instance of [Entity](/documentation/api/class-entity/), by returning false, or they can stop the propagation by returning true -or acknowledging the processing of the message-:
+And any interested [Entity](/documentation/api/class-entity/) can process the message and let it be forwarded to other instances of [Entity](/documentation/api/class-entity/) -by returning false- or they can stop the propagation by returning `true`:

 ```cpp
 bool SomeClass::handlePropagatedMessage(int32 message)